United Kingdom: World wars and partition of Ireland

 Britain was one of the principal Allies that defeated the Central Powers in the First World War (1914–1918).
 Alongside their French, Russian and (after 1917) American counterparts, British armed forces were engaged across much of the British Empire and in several regions of Europe, particularly on the Western Front.
 The high fatalities of trench warfare caused the loss of much of a generation of men, with lasting social effects in the nation and a great disruption in the social order.
 Britain had suffered 2.5 million casualties and finished the war with a huge national debt.

 The consequences of the war persuaded the government to expand the right to vote in national and local elections to all adult men and most adult women with the Representation of the People Act 1918.
 After the war Britain became a permanent member of the Executive Council of the League of Nations and received a mandate over a number of former German and Ottoman colonies.
 Under the leadership of David Lloyd George, the British Empire reached its greatest extent, covering a fifth of the world's land surface and a quarter of its population.

-By the mid-1920s most of the British population could listen to BBC radio programmes.
+By the mid-1920s, most of the British population could listen to BBC radio programmes.
 Experimental television broadcasts began in 1929 and the first scheduled BBC Television Service commenced in 1936.
 The rise of Irish nationalism, and disputes within Ireland over the terms of Irish Home Rule, led eventually to the partition of the island in 1921.
 A period of conflict in what is now Northern Ireland occurred from June 1920 until June 1922.
 The Irish Free State became independent, initially with Dominion status in 1922, and unambiguously independent in 1931.
 Northern Ireland remained part of the United Kingdom.
 The 1928 Equal Franchise Act gave women electoral equality with men in national elections.
 Strikes in the mid-1920s culminated in the General Strike of 1926.
-Britain had still not recovered from the effects of the First World War when the Great Depression (1929–1932) led to considerable unemployment and hardship in the old industrial areas, as well as political and social unrest with rising membership in communist and socialist parties.
+Still suffering from the long-term economic effects of the First World War, Britain was severely impacted by the Great Depression (1929–1932), which intensified hardship in old industrial areas in traditional sectors, led to mass unemployment peaking near 3 million, and precipitated widespread political instability and social unrest.
 A coalition government was formed in 1931.